-Companies like Ollie and Common popped up to give New Yorkers the opportunity to have flexible leases and to make some friends along the way, while they take care of the hassle.
+Companies like Ollie and Common popped up to allow New Yorkers to have flexible leases and to make some friends along the way, while they take care of the hassle.

 Do people want this?

 It seems so.
-The new amenity indeed is the experience – and specifically, the no hassle experience.
-A large group of New Yorkers are enamored by the idea of having less “stuff” and more unique opportunities to try something cool.
-New York is a great city that can feel very lonely, and these built-in activities are a great way to instantly build community while getting to explore the city.
+The new amenity indeed is the experience – and specifically, the no-hassle experience.
+A large group of New Yorkers is enamored by the idea of having less “stuff” and more unique opportunities to try something cool.
+New York is a great city that can feel very lonely, and these built-in activities are a great way to build community while getting to explore the city instantly.
 A shared kitchen often translates to shared dinners, and shared meals translate to new friends.

-What if you want some cool experiences but still want your own apartment?
+What if you want some cool experiences but still want your apartment?

 At 225 East 39th Street in Murray Hill, the building showcases a bocce ball court and a shuffleboard court.
-Though these are simple amenities, they allow residents to interact with each other in a no-pressure situation and encourage residents to befriend each other, so they have someone to engage in these activities with.
+Though these are simple amenities, allow residents to interact with each other in a no-pressure situation and encourage residents to befriend each other, so they have someone to engage in these activities.

 Many buildings also offer events for residents like movie viewings or Superbowl parties.
-Therefore, shared lounges and/or working spaces are a must.
-People living in small apartments need a scenery change once in a while, and the lounge offers the perfect opportunity to technically leave your apartment.
-MiMA in Hell’s Kitchen provides a building basketball league, summer movie events, and dog “yappy” hours for residents who own dogs to get to know one another.
+Therefore, shared lounges or working spaces are a must.
+People living in small apartments need a scenery change once in a while, and the lounge offers the perfect opportunity to leave your apartment technically.
+Mima in Hell’s Kitchen provides a building basketball league, summer movie events, and dog “yappy” hours for residents who own dogs to get to know one another.

-Anything that helps people connect with one another – whether it be yoga class or book club is what the new wave of renters and homeowners is looking for.
+Anything that helps people connect, whether it be yoga class or book club, is what the new wave of renters and homeowners is looking for.
 It’s no longer about your private wine fridge – it’s about meeting your neighbors over a carefully curated wine tasting.